Abstract

 Finally, we turned back to the variability of spirosome conformation observed by negative-stain TEM and searched more closely for the same variability in the cryo-EM data.
 Initial visual analysis was unable to discern between 2D projections of extended or compact conformations, as the difference was expected to be minute.
 The abundance of extended spirosomes relative to compact spirosomes confounded computational cross-correlation sorting while simultaneously making it difficult to visually identify compact projections.
 To address this, we sorted all particles selected by the crYOLO autopicker (which exhibits less bias than template or manual picking) using cryoDRGN (37).

 Correlation between particles visualized graphically in the UMAP (Figure 8A) indicated the existence of at least four distinct spirosome conformations.
 Volumes generated from these particle subgroups indicated the presence of extended, compact, and at least two major intermediate conformations (Figure 8B).
 We attempted to refine the isolated classes from cryo-DRGN but encountered extended spirosome contamination in each of the classes.
 However, we continued searching for compact spirosome projections by generating 2D templates from the E. coli, compact AdhE spirosome model (PDBID 6AHC) using cryoSPARC (Figure 8C) (23, 38).
-These templates were then used as a visual reference, which did indeed reveal the presence of compact 2D projections within the C. thermocellum cryoEM data that were previously overlooked (Figure 8D).
-The subsequent reconstruction using these particles yielded a 3.93 Å structure of the compact AdhE spirosome, although there was evidence of streaking due to preferred orientation issues and low particle numbers.
+These templates were then used as a visual reference, which did indeed reveal the presence of compact 2D projections within the C. thermocellum cryoEM data (6.7% of picked particles were compact) that were previously overlooked (Figure 8D).
+The subsequent reconstruction using these particles yielded a 3.93 Å density of the compact AdhE spirosome, although there was evidence of streaking due to preferred orientation issues and low particle numbers.
 Although the streakiness prevented the successful fitting of a high-resolution molecular model, the density map corroborates the domain orientation of a compact spirosome, as modeled by SWISS-MODEL.
 There are some intriguing insights into differences between our compact ultrastructure compared to previously reported compact AdhE spirosomes isolated from different species (23, 24, 27).
 Most notably, the C. thermocellum AdhE does not achieve as compact a state, even when isolating the most compact particles.
 Moreover, the reconstruction of a compact spirosome density corroborates that compact spirosomes observed via negative staining are also present in near-native conditions (cryogenically preserved samples).
 This data confirms that spirosomes have the potential to exist in a spectrum of states that can be captured in a single cryo-EM grid without any additional cofactors to induce conformational changes.

 Conclusions